safesploitOrg/homelab/hardware/networking/ceph-fabric/README.md

 ## Ceph Storage Fabric Upgrade

-To isolate critical Ceph cluster traffic from the management plane and increase storage performance, a **dedicated Ceph fabric** was introduced in 2026.
+To isolate critical Ceph cluster traffic from the management plane and increase storage performance, a **dedicated Ceph fabric**.

 ### 🔧 Hardware